casbin/casbin-website/README.md

 1. Follow the [Running locally](#running-locally) instructions.
 1. Save the files and check in the browser.
 Some changes may require a server restart.
-1. Changes to `/docs` will only be visible in the latest version of the documentation (master).
+1. Changes to `/docs` will only be visible in the latest version of the documentation (master). **Note that the new version of docusaurus can handle markdown and MDX, if there are multi-language code blocks in new docs file, we need to create MDX file and follow [this](https://docusaurus.io/docs/next/markdown-features/code-blocks#multi-language-support-code-blocks) to render code tabs.**

-open `http://localhost:3000/casbin/versions.html` to see other versions.

 ### Test the change

-1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.
+If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.

 ### Push it